French destroyer Tirailleur: Design and description

 The Voltigeur class was based on the preceding Spahi-class destroyer, albeit with a different arrangement of propulsion machinery.
-Tirailleur had an length between perpendiculars of 63 m, a beam of 6.4 m, and a draft of 2.9 m.
+Tirailleur had a length between perpendiculars of 63 m, a beam of 6.4 m, and a draft of 2.9 m.
 Designed to displaced 450 t, the ships displaced 590 t at deep load.
 Their crew numbered 76–77 men.

 Tirailleur was powered by one triple-expansion steam engine and two Breguet direct-drive steam turbines.
 The steam engine drove the center propeller shaft while the turbines powered the two outer shafts, all using steam provided by four du Temple boilers.
 The engines were designed to produce 7500 ihp which was intended to give the ships a speed of 28 kn.
 The ships carried enough coal to give them a range of 1520 nmi at a cruising speed of 10 kn.

 The primary armament of the Voltigeur-class ships consisted of six 65 mm Modèle 1902 guns in single mounts, one each fore and aft of the superstructure and the others were distributed amidships.
 They were also fitted with three 450 mm torpedo tubes.
 One of these was in a fixed mount in the bow and the other two were on single rotating mounts amidships.